sanjay-deshpande/sanjaydeshpande/content/event/IIT2025/index.md

 ---
-title: Talk at Indian Institute of Technology
+title: Indian Institute of Technology

 event: Seminar at Indian Institute of Technology
 event_url: